Roy Brown (Manitoba politician)

-Francis Roy Brown (September 13, 1896 – November 30, 1960) was a politician in Manitoba, Canada.
-He served in the Legislative Assembly of Manitoba as a Liberal-Progressive from 1953 to 1958.
+Francis Roy Brown (13 September 1896 – 30 November 1960) was a Canadian aviator, businessman and politician.
+He served in the Cycle Corps and the Royal Flying Corps in WWI, and as a civilian test pilot in WWII.
+For three decades, he helped develop a bush pilot industry in the Canadian Prairies.
+Brown later served in the Legislative Assembly of Manitoba as a Liberal-Progressive from 1953 to 1958.